Skip to main content

 Please note:

-The application deadline for international applicants for the winter semester 2024 is on 16.05.2024
+The application deadline for international applicants for the summer semester 2025 begins on 18 November 2024 and ends on 5 December 2024

 Entry requirements: